buildium/eslint-plugin-buildium/README.md

     * Requires that require('lodash') is not used (should use underscore or a specific lodash function)
 * imports-jquery
     * Requires that jquery be used instead of jQuery (which causes jquery to be bundled incorrectly for us)
+* no-focused-tests
+	* Requires that no files may be checked in with fdescribe, ddescribe, fit or iit.

 License
 -------